 If you need some dill for a garnish or your favorite egg salad recipe, follow the same set of rules outlined above, always making sure you don’t trim down more than one third of the plant.

 I snip longer fronds for dill pickles because whole sprigs are easier to fish out than small pieces.
 Longer stems will also make dill easier to hang and dry.

 If you are going to snip dill for drying, keep an eye on the flower buds.
 The flavor is is strongest right before the plant flowers.
 Snip long stems and hang upside down in a dark, well-ventilated part of the house.
 I use gardening twine to hold the bouquet together and a curtain rod to hang.
 Once the leaves have dried out completely, store your dry dill in an airtight container in a dark cupboard.

 Once the herb starts to flower, the fronds aren’t as plentiful, or flavorful, for that matter.
 Slow-to-bolt varieties, like the All-America Selections winner Fernleaf Dill, can delay the flowers more than other types.

 How to prune dill seed heads

 Once those yellow dill flowers start to dry out, they’ll eventually form a TON of seeds.
 I like to let some fall in the garden, but I also save the seeds.
 If you’re not interested in your dill self-seeding, be sure to remove the seed heads.
-To harvest dill seed, you can simply snip them a few inches from the base of the flower and pop the dried fireworks in a paper bag upside down to dry.
-Once the seeds have fallen into the bag, sprinkle them in an airtight container for long-term storage.
-They can be used for cooking or scattered in the garden.
+This article explains how to collect dill seeds for cooking or to plant next year.